-Along with our research partner CADDS Energy, we prepared one of a number of case studies, which helps explain the key changes proposed to Part J of the National Construction Code (NCC) 2019 Volume One and support the Public Comment Draft recently released.
+Along with our research partner CADDS Energy, we prepared one of many case studies.
+These studies helped explain the fundamental changes proposed to Part J of the National Construction Code (NCC) 2019 Volume One and supported the Public Comment Draft recently released.

-Australian Building Codes Board have published our Case Study on their website and it can be downloaded here
+Australian Building Codes Board has published our Case Study on their website, and it can be downloaded here.

-When comparing our case study which used JV3 to comply with Part J NCC 2016, against a 2019 compliant DTS reference model the key take home messages where:
+We compared our case study, which used JV3 to comply with Part J NCC 2016, against a 2019 compliant DTS reference model.
+The take-home messages from the comparison were:

-- Our case study was originally designed to be high performing and achieved compliance with the 2019 NCC without additional modifications / upgrades
+- Our case study was initially designed to be high performing and achieved compliance with the 2019 NCC without additional modifications/upgrades

-- Clear benefit from the existing energy efficient design principles such as:
+- There were clear benefits from the existing energy efficient design principles such as:

 - Solar passive orientation and design (e.g. shorter elevations on the east and west)